1972 Cincinnati Reds season

 With Rose, Morgan and a healthy Tolan at the top of the lineup, a rejuvenated Bench was the recipient as the Reds' cleanup hitter.
 Rebounding from the 1971 disaster when he only drove in 61 runs, Bench slammed 40 home runs and had a major league-best 125 RBI.
 Bench also walked a career-high 100 times on his way to NL MVP honors, his second in three years.

 Cincinnati got off to a slow start, winning only eight of their first 21 games before winning nine straight.
 The Reds were still only 20–18 when they went into Houston to play the retooled Astros for a four-game series, May 29 – June 1, at the Astrodome, a notorious pitchers park.
 But the Reds scored 39 runs in the series and won all four games.
 The Reds went into the July 23 All-Star break with a 6 1/2 game lead over the Astros and an 8-game lead over the Dodgers.
 Neither team seriously threatened the Reds in the second half.

 Reds ace Gary Nolan won 13 of his 15 decisions by July 13, only 79 games into the season.
 But Nolan suffered a series of neck and shoulder ailments that forced him out of the All Star game and limited him to a total of 25 starts.
 He spent much of the second-half on the disabled list resting and then rehabbing.
 He won two games after the All-Star break.
 Nolan still finished second in the National League in ERA (1.99) to Philadelphia's Steve Carlton (1.97).
 Morgan (122 runs scored, 16 home runs, 73 RBI, 58 stolen bases, .292 average) finished fourth in MVP voting, while Rose (107 runs, 198 hits, 11 triples, .307 avg.) and reliever Clay Carroll (37 saves, 2.25 ERA) were 12th and 13th, respectively, in the MVP voting conducted by the Baseball Writers' Association of America.

-The Reds beat the Pittsburgh Pirates, three games to two, in an exciting 1972 National League Championship Series, the first time in its four-year history the NLCS had gone five games.
-The World Series against the Oakland A's was equally as epic, with the Reds falling in Game 7, 3–2, the sixth game of the series decided by a single run.
+The Reds beat the Pittsburgh Pirates, three games to two, in the 1972 National League Championship Series, the first time in its four-year history the NLCS had gone five games.
+The World Series against the Oakland A's was also close, with the Reds falling in Game 7, 3–2, the sixth game of the series decided by a single run.